Friday, August 8, 2008

 One side of the Musikumstrumenten-Museum had a glass wall with stairs that go up to the second balcony level.

-One side of the Musikumstrumenten-Museum
+One side of the Musikinstrumenten-Museum

 had a glass wall with stairs that go up to the second balcony level.